jordynnmancini/MVCtechblog/README.md

 # Tech-Blog-using-MVC

 ## Description
 The goal of this assigment is to build a Tech Blog Site where developers can Sign Up/Log In, publish blog posts, and comment on other posts.
-It's been deployed with Heroku:
+It's been deployed with Heroku at this link:

 ![demo](./assets/demo.gif)